uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 Table: Correlation coefficients of water , superplasticizer and compressive strength {#tbl:corr6to7}

 In Table @tbl:corr6to7, we can see the correlations between fine aggregates, coarse aggregates and compressive strength.
 We have a weak negative correlation of   -0.16 between Fine aggregates and compressive strength and a weak negative correlation coefficient of -0.16 between coarse aggregates and compressive strength.
 We might gain more insight by taking these two elements together and comparing them to the compressive strength.

 These correlations are in line with what is expected for a concrete mix.
-However, to further understand our dataset, more in-depth correlations using combinations of different components are investigated.
+However, more in-depth correlations using combinations of different components are investigated to understand our dataset further.

 ### Specific Correlation

 In this section, the specific interactions between variables will be further discussed.

 ![
-Correlation plot of Water/cement ratio against the concrete compressive strength ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Dafar/plot_5.png "Plot_5"){#fig:wTOcfig1 width="500px"}
+Correlation plot of water/cement ratio against the concrete compressive strength ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Dafar/plot_5.png "Plot_5"){#fig:wTOcfig1 width="500px"}

-Figure @fig:wTOcfig1 shows the relationship between the water to cement ratio (w/c) and concrete compressive strength.
+Figure @fig:wTOcfig1 shows the relationship between the water-to-cement ratio (w/c) and concrete compressive strength.
 This ratio is considered the most significant influence on the final compressive strength of the concrete mixture.
 As we can see from Figure @fig:wTOcfig1, the strength of concrete increases as the w/c decreases.
-The reason for that is as the amount of water increases in the mixture (for a specific amount of cement), the distance between the cement particles increases which leads to a more diluted and weaker paste.
-In practice, the w/c ranges from about 0.3 to over 0.8, which is the range where have the largest number of data as seen in the histogram in Figure @fig:wTOcfig1.
-It is noticeable that there are significant amount of scatter in this relationship which can be attributed to two main reasons.
-First, this figure includes all the available concrete compressive strength data that have been measured at different concrete ages.
-The second, there are other factors that play a role in the final concrete compressive strength like the amount of fine and coarse aggregates, and these factors are not filtered within the data used to plot this figure.
+The reason for that is as the amount of water increases in the mixture (for a specific amount of cement), the distance between the cement particles increases, which leads to a more diluted and weaker paste.
+In practice, the w/c ranges from about 0.3 to over 0.8, which is the range with the largest number of data, as seen in the histogram in Figure @fig:wTOcfig1.
+It is noticeable that there is a significant amount of scatter in this relationship which can be attributed to two main reasons.
+First, this figure includes all the available concrete compressive strength data measured at different ages.
+Second, other factors play a role in the final concrete compressive strength, like the amount of fine and coarse aggregates, and these factors are not filtered within the data used to plot this figure.

 ![
-Correlation plot of Water/cement ratio against the concrete compressive strength at 28 days ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Dafar/plot_5b.png "Plot_5b"){#fig:wTOcfig2 width="500px"}
+Correlation plot of water/cement ratio against the concrete compressive strength at 28 days ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Dafar/plot_5b.png "Plot_5b"){#fig:wTOcfig2 width="500px"}

-To see how better the relationship can be, the factor of the concrete age was eliminated.
-In Figure @fig:wTOcfig2, we are plotting the same relationship as in Figure @fig:wTOcfig1 but just using the concrete compressive strength data at 28 days.
-It is clear that the scatter has been reduced and the effect of the w/c became more apparent.
+To see how much better the relationship can be, the factor of the concrete age was eliminated.
+In Figure @fig:wTOcfig2, we plot the same relationship as in Figure @fig:wTOcfig1 but use the concrete compressive strength data at 28 days.
+It is clear that the scatter has been reduced, and the effect of the w/c became more apparent.

-The same trend can also be observed in the work that has been done by US Bureau of Reclamation (1975) as shown in Figure @fig:wTOcfig3 below.
+The same trend can also be observed in work done by the US Bureau of Reclamation (1975), as shown in Figure @fig:wTOcfig3 below.

 ![
 Compressive strength versus w/c (US Bureau of Reclamation, 1975)